Before Buying a New Car Ask Yourself These 12 Questions

 2) Can You Afford a New Car?

-Most lenders on the other hand will take 20% of your gross monthly income to determine how much car payment you can afford.
-This means if you make $3,500 a month, your max payment can be no more than $700.
-As you can see, this can be very dangerous for your financial well being.
+On the other hand, most lenders will take 20% of your gross monthly income to determine how much car payment you can afford.
+If you make $3,500 monthly, your max payment can be no more than $700.
+As you can see, this can be very dangerous for your financial well-being.

 My advice is to make a personal budget of all your expenses and determine what you can comfortably afford with some money left over for you to enjoy.
-Once you have a max payment, pick a vehicle that fits within or below your figure.
+Once you have a max payment and have saved a little cash down, pick a vehicle that fits within or below your budgeted amount.

 Buying a new car will bring some added expenses to your budget, especially if you don’t currently own one.
-You should take time to budget these into your ownership costs, some of these costs include:
+It would be best if you took the time to budget these into your ownership costs; some of these costs include:

 - Car Payment

 - Preventive Maintenance